Have you ever wanted to quickly reach out to more people without spending too much?

-1. 48.7 million people will choose to receive business SMS messages by 2020.
+1. 48.7 million people will choose to receive business SMS messages in 2020.

 (Source: Mobile Xco)

 The SMS marketing channel is growing at a handsome rate.
-Compared to 2016, 23% more people will opt-in to receive SMS messages from companies by 2020.
+Compared to 2016, 23% more people will opt-in to receive SMS messages from companies in 2020.

 In other words, you’re missing out on a great chance to grow your customer base if you don’t invest in text message advertising.

-2. The average American checks her phone 47 times a day.
+2. The average American checks their phone 47 times a day.